 The theme of the 2018 meeting is Next Generation Synthesis: Successes and Strategies, and will take place from October 1-4 at Asilomar Conference Grounds in Pacific Grove, California.

-The preliminary workshop schedule is now available on the popular meeting scheduling app, Sched.
+The workshop schedule is now available on the popular meeting scheduling app, Sched.
 Attendees are encouraged to create and save a personal meeting schedule in the app.
-A diverse array of workshops are available in all time slots, but some will be more popular and space is limited.
+A diverse array of workshops are available in all time slots, but some will be more popular.
+Special day-long communications trainings are now completely full.

 Meeting Facility: Asilomar Conference Grounds offers cozy lodges and cottages nestled in 107 beachside acres in the charming town of Pacific Grove, California.
-The LTER has reserved the entire venue, but it is filling fast.
+The LTER has reserved the entire venue.
+All rooms at Asilomar are now filled.

 - A few smaller properties are within easy walking distance of Asilomar: